HL7/cqf-measures/pages/measure-conformance.md

 To encourage consistency among measures, the following guidelines for specifying population criteria within a measure are proposed.
 The measure population criteria names used here are defined by the [MeasurePopulationType]({{site.data.fhir.path}}codesystem-measure-population.html) code system in the base FHIR specification.

+The codes within the [MeasurePopulationType]({{site.data.fhir.path}}codesystem-measure-population.html) code system in the base FHIR specification are explicitly spelled out, where as the measure population code [based on HQMF](http://terminology.hl7.org/ValueSet/v3-ActCode) are abbreviated.
+In order to make the development of eCQMs straightforward and clear, [this concept map](ConceptMap-conceptmap-measure-populations.html) provides mapping from HQMF codes to FHIR codes for each of the measure component code.

 **Conformance Requirement 8 (Criteria Names):** [<img src="assets/images/conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-8)
 {: #conformance-requirement-8}
 The name of an expression specifying a population criteria within a measure SHOULD always be the name of the criteria type†† :